 But it doesn’t have to hold those teams back.

-A company that develops imaging solutions for aerospace applications came to DornerWorks for FPGA design and IP implementation, for an aerospace application that optimized data ingestion from a dozen simultaneously streaming cameras.
+A company that develops imaging solutions for aerospace applications came to DornerWorks for FPGA design and IP implementation, for an advanced driver-assistance system (ADAS) that optimized data ingestion from a dozen simultaneously streaming cameras.

 At the start of the project, DornerWorks organized its hardware, software, and FPGA teams to provide the client with system level expertise, and fill knowledge gaps.

-The multi-camera sensor imaging system for data collection DornerWorks developed with the customer involves five separate cameras networked via HDMI, CameraLink, CoaxExpress, and other imaging interfaces.
+The multi-camera sensor imaging system for data collection DornerWorks developed for the customer involves five separate cameras networked via HDMI, CameraLink, CoaxExpress, and other imaging interfaces.

 Custom logic built for this system provides: